DanielsLuz/rails-sprite-animation/README.md

 **params**

-A hash containing the following optional parameters:
+An optional hash containing the following parameters:

-*scale*

-Decimal value to resize your frame size.
+* scale: Decimal value to resize your frame size.
 Defaults to 1.

-*orientation*

-A symbol containing the orientation of your sprite sheet.
-Can be: `:vertical` or `:horizontal`.
+* orientation: A symbol containing the orientation of your sprite sheet. <br>Can be: `:vertical` or `:horizontal`.
  If it's not given, SpriteAnimation will try to guess it based on the height and width of your sprite sheet.

 ## Installation
 Add this line to your application's Gemfile: